Doncic, Mavs avoid sweep with 119-109 win over Warriors

 No NBA team has ever come back from a 3-0 deficit to win a series.
 Only three of the 146 teams to fall in that deep hole have even been able to force a seventh game.

-Jonathan Kuminga had 17 points and Andrew Wiggins 13 points for the Warriors, who had seven players score in double figures.
+The Mavericks have been swept in a best-of-seven only once in their 34 such series.
+That was against Oklahoma City in the first round of the 2012 playoffs, after Dallas won its only NBA title the previous season.

-There was even a 16-minute rain delay, when the start of the second half was held up because of rain leaking through the roof at American Airlines Center.
+Rain leaking through the roof at American Airlines Center caused the delay after halftime.
 There was heavy rain outside, and there were at least two leaks.
 One was dropping water near the Golden State bench, and at the other end of the court water appeared to be falling in the stands.

-A 3-pointer by Doncic put the Mavs up 81-56 with 6:57 left in the third quarter, their largest lead to that point.

-Draymond Green was fouled on the ensuing Golden State possession, and his first free throw attempt stopped on the wide back side of the rim.
-After Doncic and Green stood in the lane together laughing about that, before the ball was eventually knocked down, Green then missed the second attempt as well, though that one just didn’t go through the rim and was rebounded by Doncic.
+It was the second such delay this season in the 21-year-old building.
+The start of a March 21 game against Minnesota was delayed 15 minutes because of water dripping near the visitors bench.

 Dallas went ahead to stay with a 25-6 run over a nearly 7-minute span of the second quarter during which the Warriors missed nine of 10 shots and had two turnovers.